MidgardOS/midgardos.github.io/docs/MidgardOS/Structure.md

 This section covers entering the build root via an isolated chroot, and finishing build of some additional temporary tools.

-## Section 5 - Building the Basic System Tools
+## Section 5 - Building the Base System Tools

 This section covers building the native tools for allowing the core MidgardOS system to be built.